Rep. Heath Shuler

-Shuler, a Democrat, was the representative for North Carolina’s 11th congressional district from 2007 to 2012.
+Shuler was the representative for North Carolina’s 11th congressional district and was a Democrat.
+He served from 2007 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Shuler is shown as a purple triangle. (analysis methodology)
+Shuler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Shuler sponsored bills primarily in these issue areas:

 From Jan 2007 to Jan 2013, Shuler missed 379 of 5,137 roll call votes, which is 7.4%.
 This is much worse than the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
-ProPublica has tracked 8 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|